Sourdough Pizza Dough

 Baker’s Percentages

-This pizza dough is a medium-low hydration dough, about 65%.
-I like this hydration level because it gives me a dough that’s easier to handle than one with more water, the crumb is denser and chewier, and firm enough to hang on to it’s toppings.
-Oh, and the crust ends up a little crispier, which is *chef’s kiss*.
+This pizza dough is a medium-low hydration dough, sitting at 63% hydration.
+I like this hydration level because it gives me a dough that’s easier to handle than one with more water, the crumb is denser and chewier, and firm enough to hold onto its toppings.
+Oh, and the crust ends up a little crispier, which is chef’s kiss.

 100%Bread Flour